IDAES/idaes-pse/docs/source/core/control_volume.rst

 Getting Property Package Information
 -------------------------------------

 If a reference to a property package was not provided by the UnitModel as an argument, the Control Volume first checks to see if the UnitModel has a property_package argument set, and uses this if present.
 Otherwise, the Control Volume block begins searching up the model tree looking for an argument named default_property_package and uses the first of these that it finds.
-If not default_property_package is found, a ConfigurationError is returned.
+If no default_property_package is found, a ConfigurationError is returned.

 Collecting Indexing Sets for Property Package
 ---------------------------------------------